-This has been a key driver in the improved climate within the Bank, which has resulted in a more engaged workforce as evidenced in the bank's Employee Engagement Survey.
+This has been a key driver in the improved climate within the Bank, which has resulted in a more engaged workforce as evidenced in the Bank's Employee Engagement Survey, which showed an increase in the overall engagement score from 72% in 2013 to 77% in 2014.

-With the sustained focus on a Total Reward approach, the flexible work arrangement policy that was implemented in 2009 continues to provide employees the flexibility to meet family needs, personal obligations, avoid traffic and the stress of commuting during peak hours, thereby increasing personal control over their work schedule, reducing potential burnout, and allowing employees to work when they accomplish the most.
+With the sustained focus on a Total Reward approach, the flexible work arrangement policy that was implemented in 2009 continues to provide employees the flexibility to meet family needs, personal obligations, and avoid traffic and the stress of commuting during peak hours, thereby increasing personal control over their work schedule, reducing potential burnout, and allowing employees to work when they accomplish the most.
 For the Group, it increases morale, engagement and commitment and, at the same time, reduces absenteeism and the staff turnover rate.

-The attrition rate for 2013 is 16%, which is below the industry average of 18%.
+The attrition rate for 2014 is 8,5%, which is below the industry average of 18%.
 We continue to monitor this closely.

-In April 2011, the Group introduced a reward and recognition programme, namely the Wings Awards, through which employees have the opportunity to nominate their colleagues who show commitment and exceptional performance.
-The nominations criteria were reviewed in 2013 and aligned to the desired culture.
+In April 2011, the Group introduced a reward and recognition programme, the Wings Awards, through which employees have the opportunity to nominate their colleagues who show commitment and exceptional performance.
 The programme allows for three winners to be selected per month.
-In September 2013, the Group held a function, where gold, silver and bronze prizes were awarded to three employees who were selected from the monthly winners.
+In November 2014, the Group held a function where gold, silver and bronze prizes were awarded to three employees who were selected from the monthly winners.